OC/DC's video game assassination log OC/DC’s profile

 This also, however, means a game can move back from beaten to unfinished, if both of my profile averages climb higher than its completion metrics.

 I generally work through my backlog in chronological release order, and try to keep a limit on how many games can be in the playing pile at one time (see: my only list).
-Although, sometimes these rules can be temporarily broken (sometimes games just take your interest.. and sometimes they don’t).
+Although, these rules can be temporarily broken (sometimes games just take your interest.. and sometimes they don’t).

 I’ll try and write a post once a month - talking about the games i played, and any interesting thoughts about them or their achievements.